 Although Chain Reaction Cycles Ltd. has its own Ride to work scheme we also accept vouchers from other Ride to Work schemes.
 Please contact us to discover what schemes are available.
 Please note that a 10% administration charge will apply on all non Chain Reaction schemes.

-4. At the end of the lease agreement period the employer has four options.
+- At the end of the lease agreement period the employer has four options - these are:

 1. Complete the forms and purchase the bicycle and safety equipment